 In order to generate additional revenue, inter alia, for Sub-funds, the Company intends to participate in securities lending transactions subject to complying with the provisions set forth in the CSSF Circular 08/356 and CSSF Circular 14/592 as the same may be amended or replaced.
-Under no circumstances shall these operations cause a Sub-fund to diverge from its investment objective as laid down in the Prospectus or result in additional risk higher than its profile as described in the Prospectus.
-The following types of assets can be subject to securities lending: equity and bonds held in the portfolio of the relevant Sub-fund in accordance of its investment policy when the Company is acting as lender.
+Under no circumstances shall these operations cause a Sub-fund to diverge from its investment objective as laid down in the Prospectus or result in additional risk higher than its profile as described in the

-The Law of 20 December 2002 on undertakings for collective investments has been repeals and replaced by the Law.
+3 The Law of 20 December 2002 on undertakings for collective investments has been repeals and replaced by the Law.